 - H/W tables to be transformed into Distributed S/W tables – Today’s volume switching chipsets are very powerful and can automatically learn and update a simple switching table.
 But by doing so, the switching function would be limited to just the local information and not a global view.
 This is in sharp contrast to the world of servers where the kernel controls every aspect of server CPU and its associated network interfaces and maintains all of the tables of network addressing.
 Accordingly, each Pluribus Netvisor operating system running on any open switch keeps its switching and routing table in S/W that it maintains, and the switching chip tables are used as essentially a cache.
 Any time the hardware has a cache miss, that is raised to the Netvisor operating system as a trap which in turn looks up the miss in its distributed virtual port (vPort) table to figure out if it’s a VM migration, new VM/Container coming up, a mobile device getting active or this a misconfiguration/loop or security breach.

-- Traditional single switch control planes to be transformed into a high performance and robust distributed control plane that is clustered with all other switches over the high-speed network itself.
+- Traditional single network switch control planes to be transformed into a high performance and robust distributed control plane that is clustered with all other switches over the high-speed network itself.
 Most modern open switches have amazing amounts of processing and I/O capabilities.
-These high capacity processor configurations allow the Netvisor operating system to move all learning and misses to software via the high speed PCI-Express and then update hardware tables that are directly memory mapped over PCI-Express in software.
+These high capacity processor configurations allow the Netvisor operating system to move all learning and miss to software via the high-speed PCI-Express and then update hardware tables that are direct memory-mapped over PCI-Express in software.
 The vPort database is distributed across all Netvisor instances in a leaf/spine pod.
 This hardware-leveraging architectural approach can easily span and manage millions of vPorts, VM migration, VM/Container life cycle analysis, analytics and security policies.

 In essence, Pluribus Netvisor transforms the switch chip hardware-based end-point table to a software-based distributed vPort table which identifies the vPort current location based on a physical switch/port in the fabric.
 And like any higher-order distributed and clustered processing system, Pluribus Netvisor also injects the programmability and API access into the switching layer.
 And since the Netvisor VCF technology is fully distributed, changes made from any Netvisor instance are propagated across the entire switching fabric.